 Hopefully, this gets you thinking about the variables that go into professional success.
 For help with these (identifying or implementing them), consider having counseling or coaching.
 Often, the simplest step toward having your dream career is embracing the idea that it is worth the effort to plan and pursue.

-For individualized help with any of these tips, or for more support (and maybe a li'l ass-kickin' accountability, where needed), consider spending some time with "Uncle Ken" in counseling, coaching, or therapy sessions, at my office, via phone, or via Skype, from anywhere in the world.
-Call 310-726-4357 or email Ken@GayTherapyLA.com for more information.
+For individualized help with any of these tips, or for more support (and maybe a li’l ass-kickin’ accountability, where needed), consider counseling, coaching, or therapy sessions, at my office, via phone, or via webcam, from anywhere in the United States or the world.
+Call/text 310-339-5778 or email Ken@GayTherapyLA.com for more information.

 I am also available for expert witness work, consulting for organizations, and speaking at conferences.